payamyek/adventofcode2022/solutions/day5/partA/README.md

 ## Answer

-The answer for this problem is *NUM*.
+The answer for this problem is *VGBBJCRMN*.

 This answer is true for my given specialized input data.
 Note that every AOC user will not receive the same input data for even the same problem.